-Perhaps not as famous as Marrakech, Fez, Casablanca or Rabat, today at FRS we will suggest what to see in Tangier during your trip, so that you don't miss anything.
-It's an easy city to see as its main attractions are concentrated in a few neighborhoods very close to each other.
+Perhaps not as renowned as Marrakech, Fez, Casablanca, or Rabat, today at FRS, we will share with you what to see in Tangier during your trip so that you don't miss out on anything.
+It's an easily navigable city as its main attractions are concentrated in a few neighborhoods that are within close proximity to each other.

 If you plan to visit this wonderful Moroccan city, discover with FRS what to do in Tangier during your trip.
 You won't want to leave.

 First of all, how to get to Tangier from Spain